yknot/televisionTeleporter/README.md

 either with creative ls commands, or having python compare the separate strings of the filenames with the names of our directories, or some form of both).
 Once we have a reliable way of finding the target directory, this part of the teleporter is good to go.

+Update 3/27/14 (2)
+Target directory code completed, script should be smart enough to automatically move things now!